- Just a 5-10 min walk from The Barn

 - The car park at the Doc Carpark, or just leave the car at The Barn.

-One of our favorites at low tide is writing messages in stones under the Boardwalk.
+One of our favourites at low tide is writing messages in stones under the Boardwalk.
 Then come back at High Tide to look down at your message through the water!
-Marahau is also known as one of the pipi capitals of the world.
-It is also one of the world’s best keep secrets.
-You’ll have to ask in person for some more pointers.
+Marahau is known as one of the pipi capitals of the world.
 If the tide is in, and you are desperate for some Kai, then you could try your hand at floundering.
+We have just started paddle boarding out here on the High tide and there is some loose plans to get into a bit of Kyte Boarding on the right day!

 It’s easy to see why a whole day can slip away exploring around here.
 So if by some chance it is dark upon your return to Marahau, you may be lucky enough to see a few glow worms dangling their lure in the forest between Porters beach and the boardwalk.